craigmonson/colonize/README.md

 templates, and _ONLY_ contain configuration in the `env` directory.

-Colonize will utilize all of the configuration in each `env` directory, in each branch, from the root, to the leaf, when runnin colonize commands.
+Colonize will utilize all of the configuration in each `env` directory, in each branch, from the root, to the leaf, when running colonize commands.
 This would allow you to configure, say, an account variable in the root, and that account variable would be available to every template in the tree, without you having to cut and paste it into every template.